GoogleChrome/web.dev/src/site/content/en/lighthouse-best-practices/geolocation-on-start/index.md

 Users are mistrustful of or confused by pages that automatically request their location on page load.

+## How this audit fails

-Lighthouse flags when pages request geolocation permission on load:
+Lighthouse flags pages that request geolocation permission on load:

 <figure class="w-figure">
   <img class="w-screenshot" src="geolocation-on-start.png" alt="Lighthouse audit showing geolocation request on page load">
 </figure>

-## How this audit fails

 Lighthouse collects the JavaScript that was executed on page load.
 If this code contains calls to `geolocation.getCurrentPosition()` or